SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Agents

 \subsection{Households}

-\textit{Households} are the fundamental units in our simulation and interacts with all other agent types and markets.
-Each household is initialized with a \textbf{heterogeneous profile}, including age, education, consumption preference, skill endowment.
-Details about these characteristics and initialization process can be found in Appendix~\ref{app:profile_setup}.
+\textit{Households} are the fundamental units in our simulation and interact with all other agent types and markets.
+Each household is initialized with a heterogeneous profile, including age, education, consumption preference, and skill endowment.
+Details about these characteristics and the initialization process can be found in Appendix~\ref{app:profile_setup}.

-Each month, households receive two types of information: a \textbf{personal report} summarizing income, expenditures, and other status changes during the current period, and a \textbf{citywide update} containing goods prices, labor market conditions, housing availability, returns on investment and interest rates.
-Additionally, households are matched with job vacancies created by firms probabilistically.
+Each month, households receive two types of information: a personal report summarizing income, expenditures, and other status changes during the current period, and a citywide update containing goods prices, labor market conditions, housing availability, returns on investment, and interest rates.
+Additionally, households may receive offers for vacancies that align with their skills.

-Based on this information, each household decides on (i) its \textbf{consumption bundle}, which requires a minimum expenditure on certain essential goods \citep{ravn2008macroeconomics}; (ii) its \textbf{labor market action} (accepting or rejecting a new job if offered, or resigning from its current job); (iii) its \textbf{housing choice}, and (iv) its \textbf{financial decisions} (saving, borrowing, or investing in the common investment pool, which is discussed below).
+Based on this information, each household decides on (i) its consumption bundle, which requires a minimum expenditure on certain essential goods \citep{ravn2008macroeconomics}; (ii) its labor market action (accepting or rejecting a new job if offered, or resigning from its current job); (iii) its housing choice, and (iv) its financial decisions (saving, borrowing, or investing in the common investment pool, which is discussed below).